 Jennifer van Alstyne is a Peruvian-American poet and communications strategist.
-As owner of The Academic Designer LLC, Jennifer empowers faculty, researchers, and organizations to share what they do with the world.
+As owner of The Academic Designer LLC, Jennifer empowers professors, researchers, and organizations to share what they do with the world.
 Especially in online spaces like websites and social media.

 Jennifer got her MFA in Writing from Naropa University in Writing and Poetics where she was the Jack Kerouac Fellow.
 She has an MA in English Literature and Culture from University of Louisiana at Lafayette in Literature and Cultural Studies where she was a finalist for the Outstanding Master’s Award.
 She received her BA in English and Creative Writing from Monmouth University.

 - Check out The Academic Designer LLC